SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ---
 <span style="display:inline-block;margin:0 20px;">For use with: </span><span style="display:inline-block;vertical-align:top;width:40%"> ![alt text](/images/CFF_Logo_rgb.png "Cloud Foundry")</span>

 Steeltoe Connectors are intended to simplify the process of connecting and using services on Cloud Foundry.
 Steeltoe Connectors provide a simple abstraction for .NET based applications running on Cloud Foundry enabling them to discover bound services together with the deployment information at runtime.
-The connectors also provide support for registering the services as inject-able service objects.
+The connectors also provide support for registering the services as injectable service objects.

 The Steeltoe Connectors provide out-of-the-box support for discovering many common services on Cloud Foundry.
-They also include the ability to use settings based configuration so developers can supply configuration settings at development and testing time, but then have those settings overridden when pushing the application to Cloud Foundry.
+They also include the ability to use settings-based configuration so developers can supply configuration settings at development and testing time, but then have those settings overridden when pushing the application to Cloud Foundry.

 All connectors use configuration information from Cloud Foundry's `VCAP_SERVICES` environment variable to detect and configure the available services.
 This a Cloud Foundry standard that is used to hold connection and identification information for all service instances that have been bound to Cloud Foundry applications.